bluzeey/kanbancast-flutter/README.md

 An example is available in the `/example` directory of the package repository.

+## Tutorial
+For a step-by-step tutorial on integrating the Kanbancast component in Flutter, visit our [Flutter Integration Tutorial](https://kanbancast.com/integrations/flutter).

 ## Changelog

 For a detailed changelog, see the [CHANGELOG.md](CHANGELOG.md) file.